sagemath/trac_to_gh/Issue 8420.md

 # Issue 8420: [work in progress] new feature : class of perfect matching

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8420

 Original creator: vferay